Native American Indian languages

 or charge you admission to bring you to his church!
 Selling dreamcatchers or fetish carvings online is one thing, but

-don't believe information provided by anyone who is trying to charge people for smudging or blessing anything, making
+don't believe information provided by anyone who is trying to charge people for smudging or blessing anything, offering

-medicine, or letting them take part in a sweat lodge or dance.
+healing prayers, or letting people take part in a sweat lodge or dance.
 They are not authentic sources of information.)

 2. Inviting you into their religion on their webpage.
 Authentic Indians may seek to educate